-Our business units provide regular updates to our global risk and compliance team, which monitors adherence to our risk and compliance programme.
+Our business units provide regular updates to our Global Business Integrity team, which monitors adherence to our risk and compliance programme.
 Significant concerns are reported quarterly to our Executive and Audit Committees.
 In addition, our internal audit team provides independent assurance of local adherence to our programme, as well as how risks are being managed.
 It also reports quarterly to our Executive and Audit Committees.

 Policies and standards

 We review our global policies at least once a year to ensure they are relevant and up to date and that they are accessible and available to all employees.
 Every policy has a named subject matter expert to manage the policies and standards and offer support and advice to our markets to help them embed these effectively.

 Good risk management drives better commercial decisions, creating a growing, resilient and sustainable business.
 Our risk management global standard requires all markets and functions to perform at least two risk assessments annually:

 - A general assessment of business risk to consider the operational, financial and reputational risks of running the local business.

 - A compliance risk assessment to consider risks concerning all relevant laws and regulations, as well as our own Code, policies and standards – and to ensure that mitigation plans for the most significant compliance risks have been established.